Orpheus Chamber Orchestra

 Composer

 Widely considered to be the pioneer of Virtual Choirs, Eric created his first project as an experiment in social media and digital technology.
 Virtual Choir 1: Lux Aurumque was published in 2010 and featured 185 singers from 12 countries.
 Ten years-on in 2020, Virtual Choir 6: Sing Gently – written for the Virtual Choir during the global pandemic that shook the world, COVID-19 – featured 17,562 singers from 129 countries.
 Previous Virtual Choir projects include ‘Glow’ written for the Winter Dreams holiday show at Disneyland© Adventure Park, California, and the Virtual Youth Choir, a major fundraiser for UNICEF.
 To date, the Virtual Choirs have registered over 60 million views and have been seen on global TV.
+In 2021, Eric launched the Virtual School with its first course “The Beautiful Mess: Masterclass in Composition and Creativity”.

 A charismatic speaker, Eric Whitacre has given keynote addresses for many Fortune 500 companies, in education and global institutions from Apple and Google to the World Economic Forum in Davos and the United Nations Speaker’s Program.
 His mainstage talks at the influential TED conference in Long Beach CA received standing ovations.
-His collaboration with Spitfire Audio resulted in a trail-blazing vocal sample library, became an instant best-seller and is used by composers the world-over.

 Gilman logo